jethroGIT/jethrogit.github.io/_posts/machine-learning/2019-08-18-Normal_equation.md

 sticky: true
 ---

+This article is inspired by [an excellent post by Eli Bendersky](https://eli.thegreenplace.net/2015/the-normal-equation-and-matrix-calculus).
+Let's continue with the derivation.

 **Cost function** has been explained in [Week 1](https://www.coursera.org/learn/machine-learning/home/week/1) and [Week 2](https://www.coursera.org/learn/machine-learning/home/week/2) of [_Machine Learning_ course taught by Andrew Ng](https://www.coursera.org/learn/machine-learning/home/welcome).
 This post tries to explain how to derive **normal equation** for _linear regression with multiple variables_.
 It is a good thing if all readers has studied [Week 1](https://www.coursera.org/learn/machine-learning/home/week/1) and [Week 2](https://www.coursera.org/learn/machine-learning/home/week/2) before reading this post.

 The **cost function** of _linear regression with multiple variables_, $J(\theta)$ is formulated as follows: